pilosus/dienstplan/README.md

 ```

 Now that you know the basics, let's automate rotation and current duty
-notifications with the Slack's built-in `/remind` command.
-First, set
+notifications with Slack's built-in `/remind` command.
+First, set up a
-up a reminder to rotate users weekly:
+reminder to rotate users weekly:

 ```
 /remind #my-channel to "@dienstplan rotate my-rota" every Monday at 9AM UTC